TonichaB/Niche-Crystals/README.md

 - Semantic elements have been used for easy navigation through each page.
 - The colour scheme selected is also made suitable for colour-blind users as shown in the design section above.

-I have also carried out accessibility checks using the WAVE Chrome Extension which has confirmed no errors accessibility.
+I have also carried out accessibility checks using the WAVE Chrome Extension which has confirmed no accessibility errors.
 Please see the below results for each page; <br>

 ### Home Page